 ROBIN KARSON, LALH executive director, is the author of several books about American landscape history.

-JANE ROY BROWN, LALH director of educational outreach, is the coauthor of One Writer’s Garden: Eudora Welty’s Home Place.
+JANE ROY BROWN is the coauthor of One Writer’s Garden: Eudora Welty’s Home Place.

 SARAH ALLABACK, LALH managing editor, is the author of The First American Women Architects.